giscube/giscube-admin/README.md

 ## Run with docker-compose

 Copy app.env-example to app.env and adjust values as necessary.
+On *production* environments, make sure to define the proper value for `CSRF_TRUSTED_ORIGINS`.

 Update the git submodules: